Home » Posts tagged 'Plato' (Page 2)

 Tag Archives: Plato

-Full text can be downloaded here, from the University’s repository.
+Full paper, in Polish, can be downloaded from the journal’s website here.

 In 2018 “Journal of Scottish Philosophy” (vol. 16, iss.
 2) published a paper which was not, in fact, discussing Scottish philosophy as such, but was devoted to an episode in history of historiography of ancient philosophy and classical studies in Scotland.